 This certificate prepares individuals to manage a variety of retail sales operations or lines of merchandise.
 The program serves both entry level job candidates and incumbent employees.
-The Western Association of Food Chains (WAFC), a nonprofit organization representing major food retailers, endorses the program (http://www.wafc.com/programs/CC_Courselnfo.htm).
+The Western Association of Food Chains (WAFC), a nonprofit organization representing major food retailers, endorses the program (http:// retailmanagementcertificate.com).